Shinji Ikari: Popularity

-Critical reaction
+Critical reception

 The character evoked mixed opinions, dividing anime critics.
-Some criticized Shinji's insecurities, his vulnerability, and his lack of temper and resoluteness.
-Pete Harcoff, a reviewer for the Anime Critic website, praised Neon Genesis Evangelion but criticized Shinji as ineffective and disappointing to watch.
+Some criticized Shinji's insecurities, vulnerability, and lack of temper and resoluteness.
+Pete Harcoff, a reviewer for the Anime Critic website, praised Neon Genesis Evangelion but criticized Shinji as ineffective and disappointing.
 THEM Anime Reviews noticed the character's constant angst in the television series as a negative trait.
 Raphael See found Evangelion "a little cliche, or just plain irritating at times" and criticized Shinji's pessimism.
-Japanator listed him among "characters with no chance in reality", saying that "he really sucks as an Eva pilot and he has the spine of a jellyfish".
+Japanator listed him among "characters with no chance in reality", saying that "he really sucks as an Eva pilot, and he has the spine of a jellyfish".
 Comic Book Resources also criticized Shinji as a stereotypical talented male protagonist with a harem.

 Other critics praised the character's realism.
 For Anime News Network's Nick Creamer, "every element of Shinji's emotional journey is conveyed with clear sympathy and brutal specificity".
 According to Susan J. Napier, Shinji "still wins the championship for most psychologically complex (or just plain neurotic) male character ever created".
 Critics also described him as one of the most relatable male anime characters.
-IGN editor Chris Mackenzie ranked him the twenty-fifth best anime character of all time.
-Anime Invasion magazine Jen Contino similarly praised Shinji's characterization and rated him the ninth-best anime character of all time.
+IGN editor Chris Mackenzie ranked him the twenty-fifth best anime character ever.
+Similarly, Anime Invasion magazine's Jen Contino praised Shinji's characterization and rated him the ninth-best anime character ever.

-In 2013, Anime News Network editor Lynzee Lam ranked him in the first place of seven "crybaby heroes" in Japanese animation, but praised his motivation and psychological realism.
+In 2013, Anime News Network editor Lynzee Lam ranked him first among seven "crybaby heroes" in Japanese animation but praised his motivation and psychological realism.
 IGN's Ramsey Isler called him the "greatest anime character" of all time, praising his originality and realistic characterization.
 Isler concluded, "He's a character that challenges the audience by not giving them a superficial, vicarious power fantasy like you'd get from so many other anime.
 He is pathetic, but that is what makes him great.
 That is what makes him a genuine work of art".